NandanUnv/Face-and-Liveness-Detection/README.md

 # Face-and-Liveness-Detection
-In this project, we worked on Face detection and liveness refers to eye blink.
-Input will live vedio from pc camera.
+In this project, we worked on Face detection, and liveness refers to eye blinks.
+The input was live video from a PC camera.
 Here we used Fisherface and CNN models for this.
 Fisherface for face and CNN for eye blink detection.
-The output will be provided based on prediction of both fisherface and CNN models.
+The output will be provided based on the prediction of both fisherface and CNN models.
-If the face and blink detected output will be face detected and confidence also provided.
+If the face and blink are detected output will be face detected and confidence also provided.
-If eye blink is not detected, it will be mentioned in output terminal else will receive no face detected.
+If an eye blink is not detected, it will be mentioned in the output terminal. otherwise, no face will be detected.

 Packages:
 Libraries for Fisherface Face Recognition Model:
 * OpenCV
 * NumPy
 * scikit-learn
 * Joblib
 Libraries for CNN Eye Blink Detection:
 * Torch
 * Torchvision
 * OpenCV
 * NumPy

 IDE : Anaconda(Jupyter Notebook)